Sparse Suffix and LCP Array: Simple, Direct, Small, and Fast: Main Algorithm

-Once the iteration with $j = 0$ ends, all LCP groups describe the exact longest common prefix of their members.\footnote{This is not true when $j_\text{start}$ was set to a value less than $\lfloor \log n \rfloor$; in this case, the LCP values are only correct if they are less than $2^{j_\text{start} + 1} - 1$; this is expanded on in Section~\ref{sec:improved}.} We now sort the members of every group lexicographically (Lines 26-27).
-Sorting can beis done using merge sort or radix sort, because these algorithmsy can be performed in place using $\cO(1)$ additional memory.
+Once the iteration with $j = 0$ ends, all LCP groups describe the exact longest common prefix of their members.\footnote{This is generally not true when $j_\text{start}$ was set to a value less than $\lfloor \log n \rfloor$; in this case, the LCP values are only correct if they are at most $2^{j_\text{start} + 1} - 1$; this is expanded on in Section~\ref{sec:improved}.} We now sort the members of every group lexicographically (Lines 26-27).
+Sorting can be done using merge sort or radix sort, because these algorithms can be performed in place using $\cO(1)$ additional memory.
 Moreover, since we now know the exact LCP value for each group, two members in the same group can easily be compared in constant time: if they have a longest common prefix of length $k$, then the first position in which they differ is $k + 1$, meaning they can be compared by only comparing their $k+1$-th letters.
-After this, structure $B$ contains the complete and sorted LCP groups, which are passed on to the second step of the algorithm.
+After this, set $B$ contains the complete and sorted LCP groups, which are passed on to the second step of the algorithm.

-\subsection{Constructing the \SSA and \SLCP array}
+\subsection{Constructing the \SSA and \SLCP Array}

-The second phase (Algorithm~\ref{alg:step2}) of the main algorithm involves traversing the groups created in the previous step in order to construct the \SSA and \SLCP array.
+The second phase (Algorithm~\ref{alg:step2}) of the main algorithm involves traversing the groups created in the previous phase in order to construct the \SSA and \SLCP array.
 At this point, the members of each group are sorted lexicographically, which means that the \SSA can be obtained by a simple pre-order walk along the hierarchy of the groups.
-For any two members, their exact longest common prefix is stored by their lowest common ancestor; that is, group with the greatest LCP value that both suffixes fall under.
+For any two members, their exact longest common prefix is stored by their lowest common ancestor; that is, the group with the greatest LCP value that both suffixes fall under.

 This part of the algorithm is thus a simple depth-first search of the underlying hierarchy that records all encountered suffixes in \SSA in the order they appear.
 For every group that is visited, the LCP value of its direct ``parent'' is stored with it (Lines 4 and 17).
 Throughout, a value $\ell$ is tracked that takes the value of the lowest LCP value that has been seen since the last suffix was encountered (Lines 8-9); every time a suffix is appended to \SSA, $\ell$ is appended to the \SLCP array (Lines 11-12).
 This completes the construction.